 The amount of Bonus Tier Credits you will receive is the average number of Tier Credits you have earned for Icelandair scheduled flights in the last 12 months prior to March 2020.

 When do I get the Bonus Tier Credits?

-The Bonus Tier Credits will be automatically credited to your Saga Club account on the last day of the month for the period of March 2020 until September 2020.
+The Bonus Tier Credits will be automatically credited to your Saga Club account on the last day of the month.

 Yes.
 At Icelandair, safety is always our number one priority – for our customers and our employees.
 Research has shown that the risk of communicable diseases being transmitted on board an aircraft is minimal.
 Our cleaning process is robust and we use disinfectants that have proven effective against viruses.
 Please be reassured that we have taken precautions.